frandiox/vitesse-ssr-template/src/pages/about.md

 }
 ```

 Check out the [GitHub repo](https://github.com/antfu/vitesse) for more details.
+The SSR version of the teplate is [here](https://github.com/antfu/vitesse).